3. Working in groups on book design

 Key Activity: Writing books, designing covers

 Having finished the writing and drawings for their storybooks, your pupils are now ready to design their book covers.
 You could use the backs of posters, cardboard boxes and other ‘throwaway’ materials, especially if resources are limited in your school.
-See Key Resource: Being a resourceful teacher in challenging conditions for further ideas.
+See Key Resource: Being a resourceful teacher in challenging conditions [Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] for further ideas.

 - Show pupils some book covers and ask them what they think are good features (see Resource 4: Features of good cover design).